Annabelle Bennett: Personal life

-Annabelle Bennett is married to David Bennett, the former Commonwealth Solicitor-General and has had three children with him.
+Annabelle Bennett is married to David Bennett, the former Commonwealth Solicitor-General.

 Outside of the courtroom, Bennett's interest in biological sciences has continued, and she has been involved in a number of committees, including the Genetic Manipulation Advisory Committee, the Biotechnology Task Force and the Gene Patenting Advisory Committee of the Australian Law Reform Commission.
 She has also served as a Director of the Sydney Children's Hospital and Neuroscience Research Australia and is a former president of the Australian Academy of Forensic Sciences.
 In 2012, she was appointed Chair of the National Health and Medical Research Council.

-Bennett is also a past President of Chief Executive Women, a former Trustee of the Centennial Park and Moore Park Trust, and was a member of the Reference Group for the APEC Women Leaders' Network Meeting 2007 and the Head of the Australian Delegation to the APEC Women Leaders' Network Meeting 2008 in Peru.
+Bennett is also a past President of Chief Executive Women, a former Trustee of the Centennial Park and Moore Park Trust.
+She was a member of the Reference Group for the APEC Women Leaders' Network Meeting 2007 and the Head of the Australian Delegation to the APEC Women Leaders' Network Meeting 2008 in Peru.